Reducing violence against women and children

-Harmony is an innovative randomised controlled trial in primary care to reduce harm from and prevent domestic violence in Melbourne's culturally and linguistically diverse (CALD) communities.
+Harmony is an innovative randomised controlled trial in primary care to reduce harm from and prevent domestic violence in Melbourne's south-Asian migrant and refugee communities.

 This project aims to:

-- Test the feasibility and effectiveness of training to build the capacity of bi-cultural GPs to a targeted healthcare response to domestic violence in the CALD communities
+- test the feasibility and effectiveness of training to build the capacity of bi-cultural GPs to a targeted healthcare response to domestic violence in the south-Asian migrant and refugee communities

 - culturally adapt and evaluate a successful UK systems model of identification and referral (Feder et al, The Lancet 2011)*, by training bilingual Indian GPs and all the clinic staff with the support and collaboration of a bilingual advocate based in a diaspora domestic violence advocacy agency, to enhance the support and safety of culturally diverse (especially Indian) women experiencing domestic violence

-STATUS: study successfully funded in November 2017, commencing in June 2018
+STATUS: study successfully funded in November 2017, commenced in June 2018

 Improving maternal and child health care for vulnerable mothers (MOVE): an RCT of screening for family violence